Rollo: Origins and historiography

-Snorri Sturluson identified Rollo with Hrólf the Walker (Norse Göngu-Hrólfr; Danish Ganger-Hrólf) from the 13th-century Icelandic sagas, Heimskringla and Orkneyinga Saga.
+Snorri Sturluson identified Rollo with Hrólfr the Walker (Norse Göngu-Hrólfr; Danish Ganger-Hrólf) from the 13th-century Icelandic sagas, Heimskringla and Orkneyinga Saga.
 Hrólf the Walker was so named because he "was so big that no horse could carry him".
 The Icelandic sources claim that Hrólfr was from Møre in western Norway, in the late 9th century and that his parents were the Norwegian jarl Rognvald Eysteinsson ('Rognvald the Wise') and a noblewoman from Møre named Hildr Hrólfsdóttir.
 However, these claims were made three centuries after the history commissioned by Rollo's own grandson.